Skip to content

 Key Designs

-2. WaDi Training Framework:
+2. WaDi Training Framework: High-rank LoRaD for Student, Low-rank LoRaD for Pseudo-model

 Loss & Training

-• Student LR=1e-4, fake model LR=1e-2, AdamW optimizer, batch=128, CFG=1.5.
+• Student LR=1e-4, Pseudo-model LR=1e-2, AdamW optimizer, batch=128, CFG=1.5.

-• Trained for 2 epochs; supports SD1.5, SD2.1, and PixArt-α backbones.
+• 2 epochs of training, supporting SD1.5, SD2.1, and PixArt-\(\alpha\) backbones.

 Key Experimental Results

-Main Results — COCO 2014 Zero-Shot FID
+Main Results — COCO 2014 Zero-shot FID

 Method Backbone NFE Trainable Params FID↓ CLIP↑